Marketing without Marketing

 -

-The second limitation is the one YOU impose.
+The second limitation, you create.
 Have a free, phone chat for 15 minutes.
 Then ask, “am I helping you?”
-If they answer "yes", book them in.
+If they answer "yes", book them in

 Joe Pulizzi has done some good work on Content Marketing